-The equity statement informs the Veteran of the amount of home equity that would be removed from the property as a result of the refinance.
+The comparison statement provides Veterans with up-front information about the overall cost of the new loan.
+This statement compares loan data and costs associated with the existing loan to the data and costs associated with the proposed refinance loan.
+The equity statement informs the Veteran of the amount of home equity that would be removed from the property due to the refinance.
 The disclosure also explains that removal of such equity may affect the Veteran's ability to sell the home in the future.
 A Veteran must certify that he or she received these disclosures on both occasions.
 VA provided a sample disclosure to assist lenders in satisfying this regulatory requirement.

-In addition to implementing and enforcing its own disclosure requirement, VA reviews lender compliance with CFPB-required disclosures (e.g., those specifically related to adjustable rate loans).8 VA's oversight process includes sampling loans for Full File Loan Reviews.
+In addition to implementing and enforcing its own disclosure requirement, VA reviews lender compliance with CFPB-required disclosures (e.g., those specifically related to adjustable-rate loans).9 VA's oversight process includes sampling loans for Full File Loan Reviews.
 This process helps ensure that Veterans are provided with the required disclosures prior to closing.
-If, during these reviews, VA does not see evidence of CFPB disclosures, VA can refer the case to CFPB for potential action.
+If, during these reviews, VA does not see evidence of CFPB-required disclosures, VA can refer the case to CFPB for potential action.